CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 #### answers to key questions

-1. The user wants to understand the adverse event implications of complicated drug regimens for highly-prescribed patiens (who sometimes have 5, 10, or 15 drugs.)
+1. The user wants to understand the adverse event implications of complicated drug regimens for highly-prescribed patients (who sometimes have 5, 10, or 15 drugs.)
 2. We have not worked much on "plain language", especially because our intended users are professional doctors.
 We would look out for language improvements during ongoing iterations and feedback cycles.
 3. English only at present.
 4. Since this is a prototype, we have provided no help facility.
 Whoever forks it may wish to do so.